 How Is Sound Measured?

 Sound can be measured or identified in a few different ways.
-The most common methods are by frequency, amplitude, pressure level and decibels.
-The most commonly used, and for the purpose of determining the loudest sounds, we’re going to focus on the decibel.
+The most common methods are by either (or a combination of) frequency, amplitude, pressure level and decibels.
+The most commonly used measurement, and for our purpose of determining the loudest sounds, we’re going to focus on the decibel.

 What Is A Decibel?

-So what are the loudest sounds?
-We’ve provided a helpful infographic below with some interesting facts and statistics.
-It also provides some valuable tidbits about hearing loss when exposed to certain dB levels.
+Below, we’ve provided a helpful infographic with some interesting sound facts and statistics.
+It also provides some valuable information regarding hearing loss when exposed to certain dB levels.
 Don’t take your hearing health lightly.